Smiling college student uses his smartphone on a sunny campus walkway.

 Are there foreign transaction fees?

-Student credit cards offer the flexibility of redeeming cash back on a wide range of purchases.
-With cards like the Discover it® Student Cash Back, students can earn significant rewards on their everyday spending.
-This card allows students to earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
+With cards like the Discover it® Student Cash Back Card, students may earn rewards on every purchase.
+You earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
 Plus, you earn 1% Cashback Bonus® on all purchases.
 No maximum, no activation needed.

-Students can redeem the cash back they earn in various ways, including as a statement credit that can offset travel-related expenses or any other purchase.
-This offers students versatility in how they use their rewards.
+Students may redeem the cash back they earn in various ways, including as a statement credit that may offset travel-related expenses or as a gift card for a select retailer.
+The versatility allows you to decide the best way to use your rewards.

 Security features

 Having greater peace of mind can make your travel experience much more enjoyable.
 Discover offers a $0 Fraud Liability Guarantee.
-With Discover, you’re never responsible for unauthorized purchases on your Discover Card account.2
+You’re never responsible for unauthorized purchases on your Discover Card3 account.

-Earn top-tier rewards and build your credit history3 with a Discover student credit card
+Build your credit history with the Discover student credit card with responsible use4

 Discover it credit card